rgreenblatt/neural-render/notes.md

 better for training efficiency.
 TODO: get lr sched and mix bias exactly right.
 Then tune with/without transformer, sequence blocks, count of attn ch, overall ch count, sequence size etc...

+Increasing seq size makes learning smoother, but otherwise doesn't seem to have much effect.
+I have tuned the bias to -7.0 which seems pretty successful.
+Some runs were executed with -5.0 and this can sometimes work (value is pretty sensitive).
+When no_base_transformer diverges, the core issue seems to be something with bn (train converges and test outputs all black).
+To hopefully address this issue, we now reset the running stats at the start of each epoch.
+I will rerun the no_base_transformer test (for the 40th time oof).
+I am pretty happy with -7.0 mix bias and current lr schedule (assuming things keep converging).
+Direct next steps:
+ - retest adding seq blocks.
+ - retest remove base transformer
+ - save all run settings in tensorboard (all args + commit hash)